-Infant and toddler physical development includes the physical and motor skills that emerge during the first three years of life.
-These skills and abilities affect connections with other people, objects, and the environment.
+Infant and toddler physical development includes the physical growth and motor skills that occur during the first three years of life.
+These skills and abilities affect how a child interacts with other people, objects, and the environment.
 This lesson will further define physical development of infants and toddlers, as well as offer an opportunity to think about the importance of physical development for infants, toddlers, and adults.

 Physical Developmental Milestones

 Young children rapidly grow, develop and achieve important milestones between birth and age 3, creating the foundation for later growth.
 Physical development is one domain of infant and toddler development.
 It relates to changes, growth and skill development with the body, including development of muscles and senses.
 This lesson will introduce developmental milestones in addition to influences on early physical growth and development.

 Supporting Physical Development: Environments and Experiences